silvenon/demo-postcss-globals/readme.md

 ## Notes

-  - I'm deleting `styles/globals.js` because it's a git-ignored auto-generated file, so by deleting it I'm mimicing a newly cloned repo.
+  - I'm deleting `styles/globals.js` because it's a git-ignored auto-generated file, so by deleting it I'm mimicking a newly cloned repo.